Is That Snow?

 If you read yesterday’s Blogiversary post, then you know that we got our first snow here in Southwest Virginia!

 It was beautiful.

 When you are born and raised in South Florida, where 70 degrees constitutes wearing a hoodie, it takes a while to get accustomed to the kind of cold that makes your face and fingers numb.

-I know a lot of people want to know if you are compensated in some way when you mention a product in a blog.
-As mentioned, it was a well timed advertisement.
-I spent my money, placed it on my head, and am giving my personal opinion with no acknowledgement or compensation from the company.
+I know a lot of people want to know if you are compensated in some way when you mention a product on a blog.
+As mentioned, it was a well-timed advertisement.
+I spent my money, placed it on my head, and am giving my personal opinion with no acknowledgment or compensation from the company.

 Since this is a Time Travel Tuesday post…. we should do some time traveling.

 That would be 21 year old me vacationing in the Blue Ridge area of Georgia.
 We took a long weekend near Valentine’s and stayed in a beautiful log cabin (aptly named ShangriLog) situated right along the rushing Toccoa River.

 At this point in life, I still had rarely left Florida.

 Most out of state trips that I had ever taken were during the summer.